Rory O'Driscoll

-Rory O'Driscoll (born February 16, 2000) is an American soccer player who plays as an attacking midfielder for Las Vegas Lights in the USL Championship.
+Rory O'Driscoll (born February 16, 2000) is an American soccer player who plays as an attacking midfielder.

 Career

 Youth, college and amateur

 O'Driscoll was a five-time State Tournament champion with Minneapolis United, before going on join the Minnesota Thunder Academy where he played from under-15 to under-19 level.

 In 2019, O'Driscoll attended the University of New Hampshire to play college soccer, where he went on to make 63 appearances, scoring 19 goals and tallying seven assists for the Wildcats.
 He was named to the America East All-Rookie Team in 2019, and was named America East Midfielder of the Year and America East First Team All-Conference for the 2020–21 season.

 While at college, O'Driscoll also played with Minneapolis City in the National Premier Soccer League in both 2019 and 2020, helping the team to be named 2019 NPSL North Conference Champions.
 He also played with the club's under-23 side.
 He had spells in the USL League Two with North Carolina Fusion U23 in 2021, and returned to Minneapolis City after their move to the league in 2022, but didn't make any appearances due to injury.